ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Frame and finishing kit

-The frame is tough and well finished off in a matt black paint job.
+The frame is tough and well-finished in a matt black paint job.
 There were no imperfections in the finish and the whole bike had an air of quality about it that belied its sub-£500 price tag.
 The seat post had a built-in shock absorber – I adjusted this fully as I’m quite heavy.
 The handlebars are also a nice size.
 The saddle was very comfortable and had plenty of padding and additional springs (underneath) -perfect for the commuter who doesn’t want to wear padded shorts.

 kugoo kirin b2 front headlight